 Treat your body to a healthy snack instead

 For the same number of calories as a glass of wine, you could be nourishing your body with a healthy and tasty snack.
-Some of my favorites are:
+Again, wine isn’t just grapes.
+Some of Zumpano’s favorites are:

-Take a look at your wine consumption, then try some of these ideas to see if they don’t bring you back on track with your weight-loss plan.
+Take a look at your wine consumption, then try some of these ideas to see if they help get you back on your weight-loss plan!